 If you plan to develop a strategy to boost your Facebook posts to improve your social media content distribution, consider the following:

 - Associate a goal with your boosted posts.
 Obviously, a boosted post will allow more people to see your content.
 However, you also can choose specific goals to align with your boosted posts.
 For example, you can use a boosted post to get more eyes on a recent video or to facilitate more messages and chats.

 - Boost posts that are performing well organically.
-You will get more bang for your buck by boosting posts that are already performing well.
-No matter how much money you spend on a boosted post, you can’t buy yourself into relevancy if the content doesn’t prove to be engaging organically.
+You will get more bang for your buck by boosting posts already performing well.
+No matter how much money you spend on a boosted post, you can’t buy yourself into relevancy if the content isn’t engaging organically.

 - Consider boosting different types of posts.
 Evergreen posts often perform well when boosted, but you should not boost evergreen posts exclusively.
 Try boosting some posts that are more timely as well.
 Also consider how boosted videos perform compared to boosted photos, links, or other types of content.

 - Know your audience options.
 Boosting a post allows you to be more deliberate in identifying the audiences you most want to reach.
 You can target boosted posts on Facebook by location, demographics, behavior, interests, and connections.